garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 Of the two light anomalies that we can find using an echelle telescope (reduction or emission of light) I find emission much more interesting because it is more difficult to be explained by natural sources.
 Why do a civilization would want to emit any light beacon strong enough to be detected?
 We don't really know and we can't even image it but there're less natural events emiting of light on discrete wavelenghts that those absorving light.

 One of the main sources of "contamination" on echelle spectrograms are cosmic rays, they appear as peaks of photons at any waveleght.
-To remove them, we will use an statistical approach.
-Cosmic rays generate an spark of
+To remove them, we will use statistical approaches.
+We are going to generate 3 arrays, one for the mean, one for the median and one for the standard deviation of all the time points for all the wavelenghts represented by each single pixel of the spectrogram:

 {% highlight r %}
 #Spike finder